 Speaking Our Minds and Mental Health User Narratives are two sources of patient/survivor voice and provide additional useful context.

-Critical psychiatrist Joanna Moncrieff's work is perhaps the most accessible, rigorous and engaging challenge to the biological and medical model of mental disturbance.
-She addresses the role of the psychiatric establishment, the state, pharmaceutical companies and debunks the flawed but still-pervasive notion of chemical imbalances.
+Critical psychiatrist Joanna Moncrieff's work offers a rigorous and engaging challenge to the biological and medical model of mental disturbance.
+She addresses the role of the psychiatric establishment, the state, pharmaceutical companies; and debunks the flawed but still-pervasive notion of chemical imbalances.

 * * *

-On ruins and abandoned places, Ruins (2011), edited by Brian Dillon, is an anthology that acts as a good starting point for thinking on contemporary ruins (and features writers such as Rebecca Solnit, Nina Power, and J.G.
+Ruins (2011), edited by Brian Dillon, is an anthology that acts as a good starting point for thinking on abandonment and contemporary ruins (and features writers such as Rebecca Solnit, Nina Power, and J.G.
 Ballard.)

-The most interesting works on abandoned places fall within the loose brackets of nature and landscape writing.
+The most interesting work on abandoned places falls within the loose bracket of nature and landscape writing.
 There is a long tradition of writing about "edgelands" such as Richard Jefferies' Nature Near London (1883) and Richard Mabey's The Unofficial Countryside (1972), and the countless books that followed in their wake.
-Of more recent works, Cal Flyn's excellent Islands of Abandonment (2021) stands apart, detailing several remarkable locations, and pointing the way to a much more nuanced examination of the psychology and ecology of abandoned places.
+Of more recent works, Cal Flyn's excellent Islands of Abandonment (2021) details several remarkable locations, and points the way to a much more nuanced examination of the ecology of abandoned places.

 * * *